Map implemented as a linked-list of key-value pairs ("Associations").

 type is opaque.

-Managing cycles within actors on the Internet Computer (IC).
+Managing cycles within actors on the Internet Computer (ICP).

 The usage of the Internet Computer is measured, and paid for, in cycles.
 This library provides imperative operations for observing cycles, transferring cycles, and observing refunds of cycles.

-WARNING: This low-level API is experimental and likely to change or even disappear.
-Dedicated syntactic support for manipulating cycles may be added to the language in future, obsoleting this library.
+This low-level API is experimental and may change or be removed in the future.
+Dedicated syntactic support for manipulating cycles may be added to the language, which would make this library obsolete. :::

 can change from one call to the next.